-The National Mental Health and Suicide Prevention Agreement outlines that States, and the Commonwealth undertake further analysis of psychosocial supports outside of the NDIS.
-To ensure continuity of support, the Commonwealth and the States will maintain investments in current psychosocial support programs outside the National Disability Insurance Scheme while the further analysis work is undertaken.
+The National Mental Health and Suicide Prevention Agreement outlines that States and the Commonwealth will collaboratively undertake further analysis of psychosocial supports outside of the NDIS, and this has commenced.
+To ensure continuity of support the Commonwealth and the States will maintain investments in current psychosocial support programs outside the National Disability Insurance scheme while the further analysis work is undertaken.